projectestac/wordpress-import-users-from-csv-with-meta/readme.txt

 4. Users imported
 5. Extra profile information (user meta)

 == Changelog ==

+= 1.9.9.6 =
+* 	From now we are going to keep old versions available in repository
+*	We don't delete loaded columns (and fields) when you deactivate the plugin
+*	Password is not auto generated when updating user in order to avoid problems (missing password column and update create new passwords and use to create problems)

+= 1.9.9.5 =
+*	Now you can set the email to empty in each row thanks to @sternhagel

+= 1.9.9.4 =
+*	German language added thanks to Wolfgang Kleinrath
+*	Added conditional to avoid error on mail sending

+= 1.9.9.3 =
+*	Now you can choose if you want to not assign a role to users when you are making an import cron

+= 1.9.9.2 =
+*	Now you can choose if you want to assign to some user the posts of the users that can be deleted in cron task

+= 1.9.9.1 =
+*	French translation added thanks to @momo-fr

 = 1.9.9 =
 *	Plugin now is localized using i18n thanks to code provided by Toni Ginard @toniginard